awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-applicationautoscaling-scalingpolicy.md

 + Lambda provisioned concurrency \- The resource type is `function` and the unique identifier is the function name with a function version or alias name suffix that is not `$LATEST`\.
 Example: `function:my-function:prod` or `function:my-function:1`\.
 + Amazon Keyspaces table \- The resource type is `table` and the unique identifier is the table name\.
 Example: `keyspace/mykeyspace/table/mytable`\.
 + Amazon MSK cluster \- The resource type and unique identifier are specified using the cluster ARN\.
 Example: `arn:aws:kafka:us-east-1:123456789012:cluster/demo-cluster-1/6357e0b2-0e6a-4b86-a0b4-70df934c2e31-5`\.
++ Amazon ElastiCache replication group \- The resource type is `replication-group` and the unique identifier is the replication group name\.
+Example: `replication-group/mycluster`\.
 *Required*: No
 *Type*: String
 *Minimum*: `1`